 Welcome To Tom Owen-Hughes Lab

 DNA provides a means of storing the genetic information required for life.
 Recently, dramatic progress has been made in the development of technologies that allow the large quantities of DNA that comprise eukaryotic genomes to be sequenced relatively quickly.
-The genome sequences for many organisms including humans are now well catalogued.
+The genome sequences for many organisms including humans are now well cataloged.
 However understanding how this information is regulated to ensure living organisms function correctly remains a considerable challenge and at the heart of our research programme.

 DNA within eukaryotes is associated with proteins to form a condensed structure known as chromatin.
 This serves to physically package DNA within nuclei, but also provides a level at which access to genetic information can be regulated.
 A range of different strategies are used to alter the conformation of chromatin to ensure genes are regulated correctly.